LF-Engineering/perceval-scripts/README.md

 Caveats:

 - The final approach should have all this data stored in GrimoireLab config (whatever it is) - probably in Kubernetes secrets.

+# Docker

+To get `dockerhub` data for the Hyperledger project run: `./hyperledger_dockerhub.sh`.

+# Jenkins

+To get data for Hyperledger jenkins do [TODO].